13.4.24

 An earlier view before the rubble was spread in the sunken area beyond.
 I had used up half the gravel heap at this point.
 To make up the lower ground.

 Solar H-alpha imaging still holds some interest.
 If only I can re-motivate myself to start all over again.
-The new, southerly arc would be much narrower than I enjoyed from my former eerie.
+The new, southerly arc would be much narrower than I enjoyed from my former eyrie.
 Early and late seeing conditions were usually best.
 At least I wouldn't be viewing the sun over the hot house roof.
 There is only a modest field in front of my southern boundary.

 Some sort of secure, weatherproof covering would be necessary.
 To avoid repeatedly lifting instruments into place.
 I no longer have that capacity.
 My plywood dome allowed me to use a block and tackle to lift my OTAs as necessary.
 Mounting my 6" F/10 H-alpha scope would have to be strictly a one-off effort.
 I couldn't do it every time I wanted to do any solar imaging.
 I am only interested in solar close-ups.